SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 ```

 ### Authentication
-All HTTP requests should have an `Authorization` header.
+SAP Cloud for Customer OData API supports the following authentication mechanisms:

 Authentication Method |HTTP Header
 -------|---------
 Basic authentication | `Authorization: Basic _base64_encoded_value_of_username:password_`
 OAuth SAML bearer flow  | `Authorization: Bearer _OAuth_token_`
 SAML Based frontend SSO | Use the SSO URL of the tenant with odata-sso in the OData service path.
 For example:  ```https://myxxxxxx-sso.crm.ondemand.com/sap/c4c/odata-sso/c4codataapi```
+X.509 Certificate authentication | See the configuration steps below

+Please note:
+* The C4C system used in the example URLs throughout this document, doesn't require authentication.
+* All HTTP requests should have an `Authorization` header.
-In the formats shown above, please note the space between `Basic`, `Bearer` and the values following them respectively.
+* In the formats shown above, please note the space between `Basic`, `Bearer` and the values following them respectively.

-Please note that the C4C system used in the example URLs throughout this document, doesn't require authentication.

 #### Configuring Client Certificate based authentication for your user
 1. Import client certificatre (.p12) into the OS' keystore